JanekRzodki/AI-Google-Calendar-Notion-phone-assistant/README.md

 # AI-Google-Calendar-Notion-phone-assistant
-No code AI anget that integrates Eleven Labs, Make, Twilio, Google calendar and Notion
+Low-code AI anget that integrates Eleven Labs, Make, Twilio, Google calendar and Notion

 To kick things out, first we need to create an agent on ElevenLabs, one of the best no-code solutions for voice agnets.